Nitro Mountain Review

 Our Analysis and Test Results

 The Nitro Mountain is built for charging all over the mountain; it likes to go fast and make long arcing turns.
 We enjoyed this board.
-It isn't for someone looking to refine their technique but for a hard charger looking to move fast whether it's smooth or choppy.
+It isn't for someone looking to learn the fundamentals of turning technique more for the all-mountain ripper who like to make high speed turns and doesn't care if it's smooth or choppy.

 Fortunately, this board has a mid-length waist to give a larger margin before being taken down by our arch-enemy of heel drag.
-The flex and width of this board make it a secure ride for high speed edging and riding through the chunder.
-The MTN takes a little more effort to get on edge and prefers to be ridden at high speed, making long and beautiful long arcing turns.
+The flex and width of this board make it a secure ride for high-speed edging and riding through the chunder.
+The MTN takes a little more effort to get on edge and prefers to be ridden at high speed to make long and beautiful long arcing turns.

 Float in Powder

-We didn't get a chance to use this board hard in powder, but we expect it to be a contender in this metric.
-Good powder flotation is indicated via the shape of the board.
-Plenty of surface area is provided, with a long nose with rocker, and a tapered tail, which promotes float.
+We didn't get a chance to use this board hard in powder, but we expect it to be a contender in this metric, as the shape of this board seems to indicate good powder flotation.
+The long nose has a little bit of rocker and should provide plenty of surface area, which will promote float in conjunction with the tapered tail.

 Stability at Speed